slezier/SimpleFunctionalTest/README.md

 ## step 1: make your test readable

-In JUnit test refactor your test in order to make it more readable by non java native speaker.
+In JUnit test: refactor your test in order to make it more readable by non java native speaker.

 * Add comment before class or test method
 * Use expressive names (camelCase or underscore) for your class, test methods and other methods